plone/documentation/develop/debugging/logging.rst

 --------------------------

 Plone sites contain error log service which is located as *error_log* in the site root.
-It logs site exceptions and makes the tracebacks accessible from Plone control panel and ZMI.
+It logs site exceptions and makes the tracebacks accessible from Plone control panel and the Management Interface.

 The service is somewhat archaic and can log exceptions only, not plain error messages.